Buy Currency

-Are you planning a trip to Iceland and wondering about the currency you'll need?
+Are you planning a trip to Iceland and wondering about the currency you will need?
 In this comprehensive guide, we'll cover everything you need to know.

-The Icelandic krona, or ISK, is the official currency of Iceland.
+The Icelandic krona, or ISK, is Iceland’s official currency.
 It was first introduced in 1874 after Iceland gained independence from Denmark.

 Initially, the krona was an evolution of the Danish krone, but today it’s an independent currency.
 While it shares a name with various Nordic currencies like those in Norway and Sweden, it’s totally separate.

 The Icelandic krona is a relatively weak currency, having been devalued a number of times over the years.
-Interestingly, though, Iceland is not a particularly cheap travel destination, which we explain in more detail below.
+Interestingly, though, Iceland is not a particularly cheap travel destination.

 Do I need to carry krona as cash?